raj23manj/springsecurity6-easy-bytes/README.md

      * Device code(apple devices etc)
      * Refresh Token
      * Implicit grant flow(both code and pkce together, not secure deprecated => all requests are made as get, cliend_id is exposed and returned token also passed as query param which can be accessed by hacker)
+     * see Oauth playgroun url for demo, above in the links
      * 102 06:00, what details to be passed for pcke flow
    - OAuth
      * resource owner(end user)